nmarley/dashruby/documentation/transaction.md

 #### version

 Version of the transaction.
-Default value is `BTC::Transaction::CURRENT_VERSION`.
+Default value is `Dash::Transaction::CURRENT_VERSION`.

 #### inputs